WisTex/Raconteur/doc/en/apps.md

 ## Stream Order

+Requires the 'stream_order' addon.
 Provides a setting on the Stream page to select between various sort orders, such as 'last commented date' (conversational), 'posted date' (also conversational) and 'date unthreaded' which lists every activity as a separate message.

 ## Suggest Channels